nergalex/f5-apim-infra_as_code/README.rst

 ###############
 - **Passwordless** -- Do not share admin right account to API consumer, use temporary token
 - **Control and Visibility** -- Manage who can consume (Authentication), which API (Authorization) and track consumption (Accounting)
-- **Secure front door** -- Publishing directly infrastructure management API to consumers is also an open door to exploit vulnerability or doing misconfiguration.
-Because patching management plane of your infra could be a long process, use a WAF, natively API oriented, to protect your infra.
+- **Secured front door** -- Publishing directly infrastructure management API to consumers is also an open door to exploit vulnerability or doing misconfiguration.
+Because patching infra devices could be a long process, use a WAF natively API oriented to protect control-plane access.
-- **Collaboration** -- Publish live documentation to Application Developper (AppDev) on how to consume your Infra as Code (IaC)
+- **Collaboration** -- Publish live documentation to Application Developper (AppDev) on how to consume Infra as Code (IaC)
 - **Agility** -- Do not change API when an infrastructure product change, publish agnostic API to your consumer

 Benefit